oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `data_storage_size_in_tbs` - The quantity of data in the database, in terabytes.
 * `database_edition` - The Oracle Database Edition that applies to the Autonomous databases.
 * `database_management_status` - Status of Database Management for this Autonomous Database.
+* `dataguard_region_type` - The Autonomous Data Guard region type of the Autonomous Database.
+For Autonomous Databases on shared Exadata infrastructure, Data Guard associations have designated primary and standby regions, and these region types do not change when the database changes roles.
+The standby regions in Data Guard associations can be the same region designated as the primary region, or they can be remote regions.
+Certain database administrative operations may be available only in the primary region of the Data Guard association, and cannot be performed when the database using the "primary" role is operating in a remote Data Guard standby region.
 * `db_name` - The database name.
 * `db_version` - A valid Oracle Database version for Autonomous Database.
 * `db_workload` - The Autonomous Database workload type.
 The following values are valid: